DNS-Accountants

 For properties over £250,000 5%

-First-time home buyers will be exempt from paying Stamp Duty on properties worth up to £425,000.
-For properties worth between £425,001 to £625,000, Stamp Duty will be exempt on the first £425,000.
+First-time home buyers will be exempt from paying Stamp Duty on properties worth up to £300,000.
+For properties worth between £300,000 and £500,000, Stamp Duty will be exempt on the first £300,000.
 The remaining £200,000 will be taxed at the standard 5%.

-For instance, for a house that is worth £500,000, Stamp Duty will be exempt for the first £425,000.
-For the remaining £75,000 the standard 5% will apply.
-Home owners will pay just £3,750 for the property worth £500,000.
+For instance, for a house that is worth £450,000, Stamp Duty will be exempt for the first £300,000.
+For the remaining £150,000 the standard 5% will apply.
+When you calculate the savings, under the old system, first-time buyers would have to pay £12,500 in Stamp Duty on this £450,000 property.
+Under the new system new home owners will pay just £7,500 for the same house.

 Property Price Stamp Duty

-First time home owners up to £425,000 0%
+First time home owners up to £300,000 0%

-First time home owners above £425,000 to £625,000 5%
+First time home owners above £300,000 4%

 The Importance of SDLT

 Stamp duty on land and buildings currently raises in the region of 6 billion of revenue.
 While nowadays new taxes are introduced to make the tax system fairer, the purpose of every tax is to raise additional revenue for the state.
-SDLT is no different, it was introduced to raise money on equivalent land transitions.
+SDLS is no different, it was introduced to raise money on equivalent land transitions.
 This has huge practical importance because it underlies every provision of the tax.

 Paying your SDLT

-Stamp Duty is paid to Her Majestys Revenue and Customs (HMRC) department.
+Stamp Duty is paid to Her Majesty's Revenue and Customs (HMRC) department.
 After the completion of every property purchase you have to send a SDLT return to HMRC.
 You must then pay the tax due 30 days from the effective date of the transaction.
 Luckily there are no penalties for late payment of SDLT, however, you will be liable to pay interest from the due date up to the payment date

 Penalties for late filing:

-Exemptions to stamp duty
+Exemptions to Stamp Duty

 • Properties that are registered to companies and cost more than £500,000 have a bases SDLT rate of 15%